YaelDoron/Mail-app2/README.md

 - User registration with image upload
 - JWT-based authentication
 - Compose, send, receive, and draft emails
+- Drafts: if a user closes the compose window, the email is saved as a draft and can be edited/sent later
 - Mark emails as read (read emails shown with a light gray background)
 - Search through emails by subject or content
 - Star/unstar emails
 - Custom labels (create, assign, remove)
-- Report or unreport emails as spam - detection via C++ Bloom Filter server
+- Spam detection via C++ Bloom Filter server:
+  - When an email is marked as spam, all future emails containing the same links (URLs) will also be flagged automatically
 - Trash and restore functionality
 - Dark/Light mode toggle
 - Responsive UI using React